philc/shoulda.js/README.md

 Shoulda.js
 ==========
 Shoulda.js is a micro JavaScript unit testing framework.
-It gives you a tight syntax for writing terse, readable unit tests.
-It weighs in at under 350 lines and makes no assumptions about your JavaScript environment or libraries.
+It provides the syntax for writing terse, readable unit tests.
+At under 360 lines of code, it's easy to understand and modify, and makes no assumptions about your JavaScript environment or libraries.

 Example usage
 -------------